archesproject/arches-map-layers/README.md

     [wms-geoserver.json](https://github.com/legiongis/arches4-geo-examples/blob/master/tileserver/wms/wms-geoserver.json)

-    Note that the only difference in the URL parameter values between ArcGIS Server and GeoServer is that in GeoServer layer names must be prepended with their workspace: `crnha:confedmaps_full` is the `confedmaps_full` layer in the `crnha` workspace.
+    Note that when retrieving a WMS from GeoServer, the `layer` parameter must contain the layer name prepended with the workspace: `crnha:confedmaps_full` is the `confedmaps_full` layer in the `crnha` workspace.